Spon4ik/MusicLikesSync/Readme.md

         json.dump([], f, indent=4)
 ```

-For the complete script, please refer to the [merge youtube Music likes into Spotify.py](merge_youtube_music_likes_into_spotify.py) file in this repository.
+For the complete script, please refer to the [merge%20youtube%20Music%20likes%20into%20Spotify.py](merge_youtube_music_likes_into_spotify.py) file in this repository.

 ## License